RatikshaKhatik20/Traffic-Sign-Detection-and-Classification/README.md

-# Traffic signs detection and classification in real time
+# Traffic signs detection and classification

 ### 1. Description ###
 This project is a traffic signs detection and classification system on videos using OpenCV.